Edom: Name

-History
+Ancient history

 Edom

 The Edomites may have been connected with the Shasu and Shutu, nomadic raiders mentioned in Egyptian sources.
 Indeed, a letter from an Egyptian scribe at a border fortress in the Wadi Tumilat during the reign of Merneptah reports movement of nomadic "shasu-tribes of Edom" to watering holes in Egyptian territory.
 The earliest Iron Age settlements—possibly copper mining camps—date to the 11th century BC.
 Settlement intensified by the late 8th century BC, and the main sites so far excavated have been dated between the 8th and 6th centuries BC.
 The last unambiguous reference to Edom is an Assyrian inscription of 667 BC.
 Edom ceased to exist as a state when it was conquered by Nabonidus in the 6th century BC.

 Edom is mentioned in Assyrian cuneiform inscriptions in the form 𒌑𒁺𒈪 Údumi and 𒌑𒁺𒈬 Údumu; three of its kings are known from the same source: Kaus-malaka at the time of Tiglath-pileser III (c.
 745 BC), Aya-ramu at the time of Sennacherib (c.
 705 BC), and Kaus-gabri at the time of Esarhaddon (c.
 680 BC).
 According to the Egyptian inscriptions, the "Aduma" at times extended their possessions to the borders of Egypt.

 The existence of the Kingdom of Edom was asserted by archaeologists led by Ezra Ben-Yosef and Tom Levy, by using a methodology called the punctuated equilibrium model in 2019.
-Archaeologists mainly took copper samples from Timna Valley and Faynan in Jordan’s Arava valley dated to 1300-800 BC.
+Archaeologists mainly took copper samples from Timna Valley and Faynan in Jordan's Arava valley dated to 1300–800 BC.
 According to the results of the analysis, the researchers thought that Pharaoh Shoshenk I of Egypt (the Biblical "Shishak"), who attacked Jerusalem in the 10th century BC, encouraged the trade and production of copper instead of destroying the region.
-Tel Aviv University professor Ben Yosef stated "Our new findings contradict the view of many archaeologists that the Arava was populated by a loose alliance of tribes, and they’re consistent with the biblical story that there was an Edomite kingdom here."
+Tel Aviv University professor Ben Yosef stated "Our new findings contradict the view of many archaeologists that the Arava was populated by a loose alliance of tribes, and they're consistent with the biblical story that there was an Edomite kingdom here."